hashgraph/hedera-sdk-java/README.md

 long balance2 = newAccount.getBalance();
 ```

-__Note__: In the event you're not waiting for consensus on the transfer transaction, it's possible that the balances will initially show no change.
+__Note__: *In the event you're not waiting for consensus on the transfer transaction, it's possible that the balances will initially show no change.
 Adding a small delay between the transfer and the balance queries will ensure the correct values are returned.
 Ideally, you would ask for a receipt and check transaction status following the transfer transaction before querying the updated balances.
-This is shown in the examples contained within the SDK.
+This is shown in the examples contained within the SDK.*

 ## Smart contracts

+### Good to know

+- `msg.sender` in Solidity refers to the Hedera Account which issues the transaction.
+- `address` an address value in a solidity function will accept a `HederaContract.getSolidityContractAccountID` or `HederaAccount.getSolidityContractAccountID`.
+These are populated following a getInfo on either a `HederaContract` or `HederaAccount` object.

 ### Auto-renew duration